ericyu-101/calendar-tool-for-ai-agents/README.md

 Project History
 - Originally shipped as an MCP server that streamed responses over HTTP SSE.
 - Refactored to a REST API to deliver a more stable surface for agent integrations while retaining the same data model and Postgres storage.

+Why this refactor: previously this project implemented MCP over HTTP SSE.
+To avoid churn from evolving MCP specs, this version exposes a stable REST API surface while keeping the same data model and Postgres storage.